brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 so the dashes are converted to underscores;
 and the code is where the docs originate.

-(This one is actually probably _my_ fault &mdash;
-I remember when the Rust team was deciding what characters would be valid crate names, and I argued hard for the aesthetic benifits of the dash.
-In retrospect,
-I think it's a terrible decision which has resulted in tons of accidental complexity.)

 Finally,
 after quite a lot of digging we find the [`scale::Error` docs][sed].